Our self-relationship shapes how we choose, adapt, and live — even when we’re not aware of it.

 Self-relationship is not self-esteem.

-It’s not mindset.
-And it’s not how much we “like” ourselves on a good day.
+It is not mindset.
+And it is not how much we “like” ourselves on a good day.

 It is the lens through which we: